-The second issues is that the RadioLoyalty Store (where you exchange your points for prizes) has a rather limited number of prizes.
+The second issue is that the RadioLoyalty Store (where you exchange your points for prizes) has a rather limited number of prizes.
 There are less than 20 things, most of which are electronic items with the exception of the RadioLoyalty Mug and the $25 and $50 prepaid debit cards.

 The site does say that they add new prizes regularly.
-But the frequency of which they have been adding prizes in the past, leaves much to be desired.
+But the frequency of which they have been adding prizes in the past leaves much to be desired.

 The third not so pleasing fact is that your points expire after 365 days.
 So you best use your points to get something before they expire.

-I never understood why some sites set expiration date for points.
+I never understood why some sites set an expiration date for points.
 Maybe I am trying to save up to get a bigger prize.
 I mean, I have earned the points.
 Why should I lose it because of your stupid point expiration rule?

 Now Rock out and Cash In!